Retargeting is just a tool, so I’d rather discuss a retargeting strategy called “Cascade.”

 Step 3.
 A “combat” advertising campaign for the “shorter” remarketing list

-The positive feedback is: the more people are accumulated in the “longer” remarketing list, the bigger “similar” audiences will be.
+As the more people accumulated in the “longer” remarketing list, the bigger “similar” audiences will be.
 In turn, it increases traffic to the advertised service or product and the size of the “shorter” list.

 Deadly sins of retargeting

 1. Incorrect Segmentation

 Incorrect segmentation belongs to one of the most common marketing mistakes.
 The analysis of users’ behavior on the advertiser’s website and their shopping intentions is key to determining a retargeting campaign success.

 Advertising channels, where users come from or where they’re going to see a retargeting ad are of minor priority.
 Our interest heavily drifts towards each user’s conversion ability.
 We need a buyer at the end of the day.

 However, marketers often try to segment retargeting campaigns by the source of the first-time visit.
 They suppose that those who come from context ads converted better than those from organic search.
 While this is generally might be the case if you look at Google Analytics numbers – in reality, it is more about the conversion attribution model rather than retargeting strategy.